 However, as you’ll see below, you need to be careful with the Q button.

 I like the X-T20 a lot but I was disappointed that Fujifilm didn’t give it the joystick that was such a popular addition to the X-T2.
 I’m pleased that Fujifilm has made the change for the X-T30.
 It’s great for changing the AF point while you look in the viewfinder.

-Fujifilm has also given the X-T30 the touchscreen gesture control that was introduced with the X-E3.
+Fujifilm has also given the X-T30 the touchscreen gesture control that was introduced with the X-E3 and appears on the X-T3.
 Although this can result in a few accidental settings changes, I like that I can get quick access to some key features with a swipe of my finger on the screen.

 Viewfinder and Screen

 Fujifilm has kept the size and resolution of the X-T30’s electronic viewfinder the same as the X-T20’s.
 That means it’s a 0.39-inch OLED with 2,360,000 dots.
 However, the manufacturer says it’s brighter and smoother, with a refresh rate of 100fps in boost mode.

 I find it gives a nice clear view with plenty of detail.
 The boosted frame rate also makes is easy to follow fast subjects while the viewing experience is more natural.

 Beneath the viewfinder, the 3-inch tilting screen provides an alternative means of composing and reviewing images.
 With 1,040,000 dots, this provides a decent view and the preview is a good match for the captured images.